 igor - Fotolia

-Testing is the only way to ensure organisations using internet of things (IoT) devices remain secure, but that testing cannot be confined to internet-connected devices alone, warns Deral Heiland, IoT research lead at Rapid7.
+Testing is the only way to ensure organisations using internet of things (IoT) devices remain secure, but that cannot be confined to internet-connected devices alone, warns Deral Heiland, IoT research lead at Rapid7.

 “The most important point is that when we are thinking about security in IoT, let’s not over-focus on the embedded technology hardware, which is what researchers, testers, companies and customers tend to do,” he told Computer Weekly.